-STA START RUL ES PENALTIES REFERENCE 42.
-Starting before the starter's signal. - Time penalty 4.7 f.)
+51A RI RULES PEN NALTIES REFERENCE 43.
+Starting before the starter's signal; - T ïme penalty 4.7 f.)
 4.8 m.)
-43. Starting in a wave earlier than the one the athlete is assigned to; - DSQ 4.7 h.)
+44. Starting in a wave earlier than the one the athlete is assigned to; - D DSQ 4.7 h.)
 4.8 n.)
-4.10 g) 44.
-Not moving directly forward before touching the water; - Time penalty 4.7 c.)
-45. To change the start position once selected; Warning and amendIf not corrected: DSQ 4.5 b.)
-46. To block more than one start positions; Warning and amendIf not corrected: DSQ 4.5 b.)
+4.10 g) 45.
+Not moving directly forward before touching the water; - T ïme penalty 4.7 d.)
+46. To change the start position once selected; 0 Varning and amend if possible, r 0SQ 4.5 b.)
+47. To block more than one start positions; 0 Varning and amend if possible, r JSQ 4.5 b.)

-SWI SWIM RUL ES PENALTIES REFERENCE 47.
-Wearing clothing covering any part of the arms below the shoulder and/or clothing covering any part of the legs below knee, in a non- wetsuit swim; Warning and amendIf not corrected: DSQ 4.
-11 (b) iii 48.
-Not wearing the official swim cap from the time of the line-up; Intentionally: Warning and amendIf not corrected: DSQ 4.
-11 a.) (i) 49.
-Make contact and continue to impede the progress of the other athlete without making an effort to move apart; - Time penalty 4.1 e.) (ii) 50.
-Deliberately target another athlete to impede their progress, gain unfair advantage and potentially cause harm; DSQ and may report to World Triathlon Tribunal for potential suspension or expulsion; 4.1 e.) (iii) 51.
-Wearing wetsuit not covering the torso, when the wetsuit is mandatory; Warning and amend If not corrected: DSQ and removed from competition 4.
-11 d.) (iv) 52.
-Athletes wearing branded second swim cap visible any time from the athletes' line-up till Transition 1; Before the competition: Warning and amend During the competition: Age-Group: Warning and amend Elite Draft-illegal and Para triathlon: Time penalty 4.
-11 a.) (iv)
+SWIM RULES PENALTIES REFERENCE 48.
+Wearing clothing covering any part of the arms below the elbow shoulder and/or clothing covering any part of the legs below knee, in a non-wetsuit swim; Warning and amend if possible, or DSQ 2.8 c.) (iii) 4.11 b.) (iii) 49.
+Not wearing the official swim cap from the time of the line-up; Intentionally: Warning and amendIf not corrected: DSQ 4.11 a.) (i) 50.
+Make contact and continue to impede the progress of the other athlete without making an effort to move apart; - Time penalty 4.1 e.) (ii) 51.
+Deliberately target another athlete to impede their progress, gain unfair advantage and potentially cause harm; DSQ and may report to World Triathlon Tribunal for potential suspension or expulsion; 4.1 e.) (iii)

-- Elite Draft Legal: Time penalty
+52. Wearing wetsuit not covering the torso, when the wetsuit is mandatory; Warning and amend if possible, or DSQ and removed from competition 53.
+Athletes wearing branded second swim cap visible any time from the athletes' line-up till Transition 1; Before the competition: Warning and amend During the competition: Age-Group: Warning and amend Elite Draft-illegal and Para triathlon: Time penalty Elite Draft Legal: Time penalty

-TRA TRANSITION RUL ES PENALTIES REFERENCE 53.
-Rack the bike improperly, outside the athletes' own space or blocking the progress of other athletes; Before the competition: Warning and amend During the competition: Age-Group: Warning and amend Elite Draft-illegal and Para triathlon: Time penalty Elite Draft Legal: Time penalty 7.1 b.)
-7.1 g.)
-54. To have the helmet strap fastened in T1 while completing the first segment; Age-Group: Technical Official will undo the strap.
+TRA TRANSITION RULES PENALTIES REFERENCE 54.
+Rack the bike improperly, outside the athletes' own space or blocking the progress of other athletes; Before the competition: Warning and amend During the competition: Age-Group: Warning and amend Elite Draft-illegal and Para triathlon: Time penalty Elite Draft Legal: Time penalty 7.1 a.)
+7.1 f.)
+55. To have the helmet strap fastened in T1 while completing the first segment; Age-Group: Technical Official will undo the strap.
 Elite and Para triathlon: Technical Official will undo the strap and time penalty.
-7.1 t.)
-55. Wearing the helmet unfastened or insecurely fastened, inside transition area while in possession of the bike; Age-Group: Warning and amend Elite and Para triathlon: Time penalty 7.1 a.)
-56. Mount the bike before the mount line; Age-Group: Warning and amend Elite and Para triathlon: Time penalty 7.1 j.)
-57. Dismount the bike after the dismount line; Age-Group: Warning and amend Elite and Para triathlon: Time penalty 7.1 l.)
-58. Discharge or store the athlete equipment outside the designated area; Age-Group: Warning and amend Elite and Para triathlon: Time penalty 7.1 c.)
+7.1 s.)
+56. Wearing the helmet unfastened or insecurely fastened, inside transition area while in possession of the bike; Age-Group: Warning and amend Elite and Para triathlon: Time penalty 7.1 r.)
+57. Mount the bike before the mount line; Age-Group: Warning and amend Elite and Para triathlon: Time penalty 7.1 h.)
+58. Dismount the bike after the dismount line; Age Group: Warning and amend Elite and Para triathlon: Time penalty 7.1 j.)
+59. Discharge or store the athlete equipment outside the designated area; Age-Group: Warning and amend Elite and Para triathlon: Time penalty 7.1 b.)
 7.1 d.)
-59. Marking of position in transition area; Warning and amend If not corrected, marking and objects used for marking purposes will be removed and athlete will not be notified 7.1 r.)
-60. Failing to deposit all equipment inside the proper bag provided by the Local Organising Committee on the events where bag drop system is in place; (with the exception of bikes shoes that may remain on the pedals at all times); Age-Group: Warning and amend Elite and Para triathlon: Time penalty 15.6 d.)